On this episode of the Bam Creative Show, we talked Instagram marketing tips.

 The users of Facebook expect that they’re going to click through to a landing page or article, so an advert is native to the platform in this sense.
 However, the Instagram experience is a little different, so we always base Instagram advertising recommendations on your current activity.

 We also recommend that you use the data from your organic strategy on any platform you’re engaging with, to tell you where you should be spending your money.
-The success of your organic campaign can give you the confidence to know which posts are worth putting money on, and will also encourage you to create similar well-performing content that can help ensure success of a paid Instagram campaign.
+The success of your organic campaign can give you the confidence to know which posts are worth putting money on, and will also encourage you to create similar well-performing content that can help ensure the success of a paid Instagram campaign.